danieldupriest/bhpfm/README.md

 Demo installation: [dev.hypersweet.com/bhpfm/](http://dev.hypersweet.com/bhpfm/)

 This application is a simulation of a spiral borehole model which is generated from various conditions.
 Parameters such as RPM, rock strength, gauge length, ROP, etc. can be specified, and the resulting borehole pattern is rendered.
+A high-contrast "Present" mode is available for display on screen or with a projector.

 ![Screenshot](screenshot.png)